tomjoht/tomjoht.github.io/_posts/2017/3/2017-03-08-crowdsourcing-docs-with-github-docs-as-code-tools-same-as-wikis.md

 >
 > I miss using oXygen.
 I miss it's SEARCH.
 I miss using it's link checker.
 I miss seeing reused content appear inline in my topic.
 I miss being able to filter out conditioned content.
 I miss wysiwig table editors and I miss seeing my images inline.
 I miss seeing tag errors inline.
 I am a fairly technical person--I often used the text editor more than the Wysiwyg editors...

-While some aspects of authoring are simplified, others -- such as developing your own custom output -- became more complex.
-In the end, you have to weigh whether the simplification is worth it given your goals.
+While some aspects of authoring are simplified, others -- such as developing your own custom output, or engineering search functionality -- become more complex.
+In the end, you have to weigh whether the simplification of some aspects is worth the complication of others.

 For example, is writing in a simple Markdown syntax worth it if it makes it more problematic to push your content through translation workflows?
-Are broken links worth it if the format and process is one that inspires engineers to take ownership of doc content?
+Is a system that allows for occasional edits from contributing engineers worth it if you have to develop a number of custom, complicated programming scripts to validate, build, and deploy your content?

 ## Conclusion